 Writing poetry together is a lovely activity for doing over the course of a few weeks.
 Working on something as a group has a real sense of achievement and camaraderie and the pride in your residents’ faces will be worth it all.

-- Gathering snippets of what everyone says to incorporate later
+- Gather snippets of what everyone says to incorporate later.

-- Write your them title on a whiteboard or big piece of paper so everyone can remember it
+- Write your title on a whiteboard or big piece of paper so everyone can remember it.

-- Go round the room and invite people to say what they remember about your theme – starting with individual memories is useful so there is lots of material and ideas to play with.
+- Go round the room and invite people to say what they remember about your theme, starting with individual memories.
+This is useful as it means you will have lots of material and ideas to play with.

-- Start the sessions by reading famous poems together and then using a flip chart board to write down resident’s ideas based on the theme.
+- Start the sessions by reading famous poems together and then using a flip chart or board to write down residents’ ideas based on the theme.

-- Try to have a range of poetry to read – long, short, rhyming, not rhyming, one verse, several verses etc – this reinforces the idea of no right or wrong when it comes to writing poetry
+- Try to have a range of poetry to read – long, short, rhyming, not rhyming, one verse, several verses etc – this reinforces the idea that there is no right or wrong when it comes to writing poetry.